Roof Rats, Norway Rats, and Mice are the most common and prolific rodents invading our homes in the San Francisco Bay Area

-Roof rats, Norway rats and Mice are the most common and prolific rodents invading our homes in this area.
 A roof rat is an exceptional climber and prefers to nest above ground in an elevated location.
-These locations can include your attic, trees and sometimes your subarea.
+These locations can include your attic, trees and sometimes your sub areas.
 Norway rats on the other hand prefer to live underground and in the sewers.
-The Norway rat is substantial larger than his nimble footed cousin the Roof rat.
+The Norway Rat is substantially larger than his nimble footed cousin the Roof Rat.
 Both of these rats only need an opening roughly the size of a quarter to gain entry to your home.
 The mouse being much smaller then either of the rats only requires an opening roughly the size of a dime.

-The first step to a successful rat control program is a thorough inspection by a Omega technician.
+The first step to a successful rats and/or mice control program is a thorough inspection by a Omega technician.
 He will be looking for entrance points, harborage areas and possible food sources.
 Your Omega technician will identify these problem areas and recommend the best solutions and treatment strategies for keeping out and getting rid of rats and mice.
 If rodents are inside the structure we recommend using traps as opposed to rodenticide (poison).
-The reason for this is that we can not guarantee where the rodents will die once they ingest a lethal dose of poison.
+The reason for this is that we can not guarantee where the rats and mice will die once they ingest a lethal dose of poison.

-How to prevent and get rid of rats and mice
+How to prevent rats and mice from entering your home

-Listed below is a short list of items you can check to ensure rodents do not enter your home or structure.
+Listed below is a short list of items you can check to ensure rats and mice do not enter your home or structure: